cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 ...
 ```

-This approach simplifies the implementation of the `fetchAWS` function because it only needs
+This approach simplifies the implementation of fetching values from AWS, as the function only needs
 to detect and interpret `CfnOutput` types, and not general tokens.
 It also makes the calls to AWS
 simpler because it only requires a single `DescribeStack` call.
 However, it still isn't trivial.

 In addition, the usability challenges still remain:

 - Error prone.
-Users may forget to define and output and call the `fetchAWS` function and mistakenly pass the token instead.
+Users may forget to define and output and call the `fetchOutput` function and mistakenly pass the token instead.
 - Not idiomatic / ergonomic.
 It is unnatural for users to incorporate such code into CDK applications.

 #### Out-Of-Band Query